-For Bahraini investment firms, Regulatory Capital is capital held by the firm that satisfies the criteria set out in Chapter CA-2.
-For overseas investment firms, Regulatory Capital is defined as audited net assets booked in the Bahrain branch, determined in accordance with accounting standards that would be applicable if they were a joint stock company incorporated in Bahrain.
+For Bahraini investment firm licensees, Regulatory Capital is capital held by the firm that satisfies the criteria set out in Chapter CA-2.
+For overseas investment firm licensees, Regulatory Capital is defined as audited net assets booked in the Bahrain branch, determined in accordance with accounting standards that would be applicable if they were a joint stock company incorporated in Bahrain.

-CA-1.2.6 See Section CA-B.1 above, regarding scope of application.
+See Section CA-B.1 above, regarding scope of application.
 Overseas investment firms are also required to provide information - and meet certain requirements - with respect to the capital adequacy of their parent entity and - where relevant - their wider group.
 See Module GS (Group Supervision).

-CA-1.2.7 Initial capital requirements are:
+Initial capital requirements are:

-- (a) Category 1 investment firms: BD 1,000,000; - (b) Category 2 investment firms: BD 1,000,000 if undertaking the activity of safeguarding financial instruments (i.e. custodian), BD 250,000 in all other cases; - (c) Category 3 investment firms: BD 125,000.
+- (a) Category 1 investment firms: BD 1,000,000; - (b) Category 2 investment firms: BD 1,000,000 if undertaking the activity of safeguarding financial instruments (i.e. custodian), BD 250,000 in all other cases; and - (c) Category 3 investment firms: BD 125,000.